 This self-study activity consists of 6.25 clock hours of continuing education instruction.
 Credit requirements and approvals vary per state board regulations.
 Please save this course outline, the certificate of completion you receive from this self-study activity and contact your state board or organization to determine specific filing requirements.

 PESI, Inc., #1062, is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
 Organizations, not individual courses, are approved as ACE providers.
 State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
-PESI, Inc. maintains responsibility for the course.
-ACE provider approval period: January 27, 2017 - January 27, 2020.
-Social Workers completing this course receive 6.25 (Ethics) continuing education credits for completing this intermediate level course.
+PESI, Inc. maintains responsibility for this course.
+ACE provider approval period: January 27, 2020 - January 27, 2023.
+Social Workers completing this course receive 6.25 Ethics continuing education credits.
+Course Level: Intermediate.
+Format: Asynchronous distance learning.
+Full attendance is required; no partial credits will be offered for partial attendance.
 A certificate of attendance will be awarded at the end of the program to social workers who complete the program evaluation.
-Full attendance is required.
-No partial credit will be offered for partial attendance.

 This self-study activity qualifies for 6.25 continuing education clock hours as required by many national, state and local licensing boards and professional organizations.
 Save your activity advertisement and certificate of completion, and contact your own board or organization for specific requirements.